 John C. Gilliland II has been providing legal services required by the healthcare industry nationwide for more than forty years.
-His primary areas of practice are employment and labor law, wage and hour law, HIPAA, and health law.
-He is admitted to practice before the courts in Indiana, Kentucky, and Ohio, as well as before various federal courts.
+His primary areas of practice were employment and labor law, wage and hour law, HIPAA, and health law.

 He is the author of frequent articles on legal subjects, and the author or co-author of various manuals, published by our firm, to assist health care providers in preparation of employee handbooks and to comply with wage and hour laws and with the HIPAA Privacy, Breach Notification, and Security rules.